-The preview for episode 18, which is both heartwarming and tearjerking at the same time:
+The preview for the episode, which is both heartwarming and tearjerking at the same time:

 Kid!Vash: Rem said she came to this ship because someone she loved back on Earth died.
 I tried to imagine what would happen if Rem died.
 Suddenly, hot water began to flow from my eyes and didn't stop for a long time.
 Rem, don't ever leave.

 Wolfwood sticking up for Vash after two cowardly villagers called him a wimp.

 Wolfwood: Thanks to that "wimp", you two ingrates are still alive!

 Lina's grandmother's speech to Wolfwood at the end of the episode.

 Grandmother: You don't need to apologize.
 Mr. Preacher, please take good care of Ericks.
 Unlike you, he's a bumbling fool of a goody-goody and a sweet, gentle soul.
 Lina and I have always known somewhere deep in our hearts it was too good to be true.
 We knew Ericks would probably have to leave us someday, yet we chose not to believe it.
 Bless him.
 It doesn't change a fact that we're losing a member of the family.
 Please, Mr. Wolfwood, don't forget that.